AndyM2013/ContactManager/README.md

 # Introduction

-This project is about to create an application in C# knowledge including:
+This project is about to create an application in C# using visual studio .NET windows framework including:

 • General programming statements for decision control and loops